-This notice is to advise interested parties of a three-year extension of a demonstration project entitled Defense Health Agency (DHA) Evaluation of Non-United States Food and Drug Administration (FDA) Approved Laboratory Developed Tests (LDTs) Demonstration Project.
+This notice is to advise interested parties of an additional three-year extension of a demonstration project entitled Defense Health Agency (DHA) Evaluation of Non-United States Food and Drug Administration (FDA) Approved Laboratory Developed Tests (LDTs) Demonstration Project.
 The original notice was published on June 18, 2014.
 The notice extending the demonstration project for three years was published on June 20, 2017.

 Start Further Info

 Valerie Palmer, Defense Health Agency, 303-676-3557, email@example.com; Jim Black, Defense Health Agency, 303-676-3487, firstname.lastname@example.org.

 Start Supplemental Information

 For additional information on the DHA Evaluation of Non-United States FDA Approved LDTs Demonstration Project (hereinafter referred to as the “LDT demonstration”), please see 79 FR 34726-34729 and 82 FR 28052.
 According to Title 32, Code of Federal Regulations (CFR), Part 199.4, paragraph (g)(15)(i)(A), TRICARE may not cost-share medical devices, including LDTs, that have not received FDA medical device 510(k) clearance or premarket approval.
 LDTs with FDA approval are available for cost-sharing under the TRICARE Basic Program as long as they otherwise meet TRICARE criteria for coverage.